keepfast/keepfast/README.md

 sudo npm install
 ```

-5. Run your MongoDB, or see [how to run](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/#using-mongodb-from-homebrew-and-macports):
+5. Run your MongoDB on 27017 port, or see [how to run](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/#using-mongodb-from-homebrew-and-macports):
 ```bash
 mongod
 ```